Cold Email for Photography Studios: 5 Ways to Book Corporate Clients

 Strategy 3: Use Portfolio Social Proof From Similar Companies

 Social proof works.
 According to BrightLocal, 87% of consumers read online reviews for local businesses, and this behavior extends to B2B purchasing decisions.
-When a corporate prospect sees that you have photographed similar companies in their industry, trust is established immediately.
+When a corporate prospect sees that you’ve photographed similar companies in their industry, trust is established immediately.

 – Real estate developers want to see your commercial property photography portfolio with specific projects